 Pittsburgh: The Prideful City

-Arriving to Pittsburgh was beautiful.
-The city is lit up at night from the glow of the LED lights that make it lively and vibrant.
-I didn't remember the hilly streets, which are mostly found in the residential areas; a majority of my previous stay was in a hotel conference hall.
+Arriving in Pittsburgh we were met by the glow of the LED lights that make the city lively and vibrant.
+I didn't remember the hilly streets, which are mostly found in the residential areas (a majority of my previous stay was spent in a hotel conference hall).
 Either way, it reminded of San Francisco, with its mountainous features overlooking the water.
 In this case, three rivers: The Allegheny, Monongahela, and Ohio.

-The great part about this trip was seeing old friends, like a guy I studied abroad with 5 years ago in England - Hey Pat!
+The great part about this trip was seeing old friends, like a guy I studied abroad with 5 years ago in England - hey Pat!
 Also finally meeting Mr. Keep Pittsburgh Dope, Chance Humphrey.
 Funny story, we've known each other for years through a mutual friend but never met in person.
-We chopped it up at lunch, and then embarked on a photo walk together.
-A meet-up of photographers that travel as one and shoot from different perspectives.
+We chopped it up at lunch and then embarked on a photo walk together.
+A photo walk is a meet-up of photographers that travel as one and shoot from different perspectives.
 Thank you #SteelCityMeet for making that possible.
 I had never heard of such a thing and didn't know what to expect.
-What I gained was new friends, portrait shots, and memories.
+What I gained were new friends, portrait shots, and memories.

 What I love most about Pittsburgh is that the people have so much pride for their city.
 From staples like Deluca's and Pamela's, that are on the strip, where people line up outside to eat, to their beloved sports team; Steelers paraphernalia was everywhere.
 I was amazed by how happy everyone was.
 Not a single person had a bad thing to say.
 When I asked, what's so special about this place, most responded something like they loved the culture of the city that provided a great quality of life, without the over population of places like New York.
 I can understand that.
 The city was clean and inviting.
 However, the diversity of major cities was something it lacked.